sean-o-sullivan/reflowOven/README.md

 **Note**
-Here are the other repositories we used when developing Forcefield's App and sensor modules code.
+Here are the other repositories we used when developing _Forcefield_'s App and sensor modules code.

 https://github.com/ETM-Code/forceField